-Good Academic Standing
+Good Academic Standing:

-In order for students to be in good academic standing, they must maintain a cumulative GPA of 2.0 or higher.
-A cumulative GPA incorporates all courses taken at a 100 level or above and does not include developmental courses below 100 level.
+In order for a student to be in good academic standing, they must maintain an overall Grade Point Average (GPA) of 2.0 or higher.
+Cumulative GPA is the GPA for all courses taken at a 100 level or above and does not include developmental courses below 100 level.
 Maintaining good academic standing status may allow students to be eligible for scholarships, travel opportunities and participation in other extracurricular activities.
 Students receiving Federal Financial Aid must also meet the Satisfactory Academic Progress (SAP).
 Please refer to chapter 3 for more information on SAP.